vechiato/vechiato.github.io/content/post/Book Learning Helm.md

   - helm
   - k8s
 ---
-![image](/obsidian/learning_helm.jpg)
-2021 by Matt Butcher, Matt Farina & Josh Dolitsky

-## Learning Helm: Managing Apps on Kubernetes
+# Learning Helm: Managing Apps on Kubernetes

-### Overview
 I remember the first time I dived into Kubernetes; it felt like stepping into a new world.
 There were so many moving parts, and I quickly realised the need for effective tools to manage it all.
 This is where "Learning Helm" by Matt Butcher, Matt Farina, and Josh Dolitsky comes in.
 The book serves as a comprehensive guide to using Helm, the package manager for Kubernetes.
 I chose helm because it promised to simplify the complexity of Kubernetes management, and it certainly delivered.
 Readers can expect to gain a solid understanding of Helm's capabilities, its architecture, and practical ways to manage Kubernetes applications efficiently.

+![image](/obsidian/learning_helm.jpg)
+2021 by Matt Butcher, Matt Farina & Josh Dolitsky

-### Summary
+## Summary
 ![image](/obsidian/mindmap_learning_helm.png)
 #### Chapter 1: Introducing Helm
 The book kicks off with a detailed introduction to the cloud native ecosystem, highlighting Kubernetes as a key technology.
 It explains the concept of package management and Helm's role within this ecosystem.
 The chapter also delves into Helm’s architecture, explaining the core components such as charts, templates, and releases.
 One section that particularly stood out to me discussed Helm’s goals, which aim to simplify Kubernetes usage, provide robust package management, and emphasise security and configurability..